-I’ve never met him but based on the information available on the web I’d have to say he looks like an guy, at least at first.
-He’s been a trader for decades, focusing on options and how to profit from them, with a noticeable interest in software.
+I’ve never met him but based on the information available on the web I’d have to say he looks like an upright kind of guy, at least at first.
+He’s been a trader for decades, focusing on options and how to profit from them, with a noticeable interest in software and a penchant for writing books.
 According to his bio over the years he has helped exchanges such as NYSE Euronext and ISE with options software and has since branched into proprietary trading systems.
 Along with several books, all available on Amazon, Guy has several unique trading software packages, some including his own OVI indicator.
 His books cover a range of topics of interest to traders, the one most likely to interest binary traders is the Insider Edge, a study of how to follow industry insiders to wild profits.

 To be honest, it is hard to understand at first why this fellow has popped up on the binary options radar.
 He is not selling binary systems nor do his books attempt to teach technical analysis, or binary options trading.
 It became clearer, however, when you begin searching deeper for more information.
 It seems that Mr. Cohen may in fact be selling options scams, but not binary options scams, at least not out in the open.
 One of the systems he peddles on his website is the “illuminati” system, a system based on codes from an ancient society that secretly rules the world.
 Up until seeing that page I was on Guy’s side, once I saw that I began to smell scams in the air.